 The Fast and the Furious (2001)

 The first installment in the multi-billion dollar franchise known as The Fast Saga, The Fast and the Furious stars the late Paul Walker as an undercover cop assigned to infiltrate a crew of hijackers led by Vin Diesel.
 The movie was shot on location all over L.A., from the opening scene at Dodger Stadium to the former Cha Cha Cha in East Hollywood, to Neptune's Net in Malibu.
-The high-octane action sequences attracted a global audience and spawned seven sequels (and counting) as well as a spin-off film, video games, a Netflix animated series, and theme park attractions.
+The high-octane action sequences attracted a global audience and spawned numerous sequels, a spin-off film, video games, a Netflix animated series, and theme park attractions.

 Fast Times at Ridgemont High (1982)